JouleCai/geospacelab/README.md

 ### 4. First-time startup and basic configuration
 Some basic configuration will be made with the first-time import of the package.
-Follow the messages prompted in the python console, and set the root directory for storing the data.
+Following the messages prompted in the python console, the first thing is to set the root directory for storing the data.
-Whe importing modules to access the online Madrigal database, it will ask for the inputs of user's full name, email, and affiliation.
+Also, when importing modules to access the online Madrigal database, it will ask for the inputs of user's full name, email, and affiliation.

 The user's configuration can be found from the *__toml__* file below: